Pressure Cooker (or Slow Cooker) Low-Carb Flank Steak Tacos with Spicy Mexican Slaw (Video)

-Flank steak gets spicy and tender in the pressure cooker, and then you make it into these Low-Carb Flank Steak Tacos with Spicy Mexican Slaw; this tasty meal is low-carb (with low-carb tortillas), low-glycemic, dairy-free, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Flank steak gets spicy and tender in the pressure cooker or Instant Pot, and then you make it into these Low-Carb Flank Steak Tacos with Spicy Mexican Slaw; this tasty meal is low-carb (with low-carb tortillas), low-glycemic, dairy-free, and South Beach Diet friendly.
+Use the Diet-Type Index to find more recipes like this one.

 I adapted the beef part of the recipe from one in The Easy Pressure Cooker Cookbook that used flank steak.
-I haven't cooked flank steak too much, and it's not the cheapest cut of beef you could use for tacos, but in this recipe I thought the flank steak was perfect because it shredded apart just the right amount, and the flavor was great too.
-I made the recipe low-carb by using my favorite Mission Brand Low-Carb Tortillas and making sure to choose a salsa without added sugar, but if you don't care about low-carb just use any tortillas you prefer.
+I haven’t cooked flank steak too much, and it’s not the cheapest cut of beef you could use for tacos, but I loved these flank steak tacos because the meat shredded apart just the right amount, and the flavor was great too.
+I made the recipe low-carb by using my favorite Mission Brand Low-Carb Tortillas and making sure to choose a salsa without added sugar, but if you don’t care about low-carb just use any tortillas you prefer.

 Cut up onion and measure the spices.
 Turn the pressure cooker to saute (or medium-high heat on the stove), add the olive oil, and cook the onions for a few minutes, then add the spices and cook about a minute more.
 While onions cook trim the flank steaks and cut in half both lengthwise and crosswise.